 + PRO: Taking advantage of the sunshine

-When summer comes to Kuwait, everything tends to slow down as people stay home more often.
-But for those who enjoy the beach, there are jet skis, beach resorts with pools, and fishing excursions that provide heaps of entertainment.
+When summer comes to Kuwait, everything tends to slow down as people stay home more frequently.
+But for those who enjoy the beach, there are jet skis, beach resorts with pools, and fishing excursions that provide plenty of fun in the sun.

 - CON: Extremely hot summers

 Dry, hot summers with some humid days may keep expats from daring to venture out.
-Fortunately, every building is air-conditioned and there are a lot of indoor activities (such as malls and restaurants) to peruse.
+Fortunately, every building is air-conditioned, and there are many indoor activities (such as malls and restaurants) to peruse.

 - CON: Litter is common

-Unfortunately, litter is a big problem in Kuwait, as many people happily throw things out of their windows instead of taking the time to find a bin.
+Unfortunately, litter is a big problem in Kuwait.
+Many people happily throw things out of their windows instead of taking the time to find a bin.
 Residential areas don’t have enough large dustbins for the number of people living there, so garbage sometimes overflows into the streets.

 Safety in Kuwait